 Holter monitoring is a way to continuously check the electrical activity of the heart.
 Your child will wear a small device called a Holter monitor for at least 24 to 48 hours.
-The device constantly checks your child's heart during this time, even while away from the doctor's office.
+The monitor is attached to your child's chest with adhesive patches called electrodes.
+The device continuously records your child's heart rate and rhythm during this time, even while away from the healthcare provider's office.
 This is different from electrocardiography (ECG).
-ECG checks the heart for only a few minutes.
+An ECG records the heart rhythm for only a few seconds.

 Your child's regular healthcare provider will likely refer you to a pediatric cardiologist for this test.
-This is a doctor with special training to diagnose and treat heart problems in children.
+This is a healthcare provider with special training to diagnose and treat heart problems in children.

-Some reasons for your child's Holter monitoring are:
+Some reasons for your child's Holter monitoring may include:

 - Chest pain